- the information identifying you that we collect;

 SHARING OF PERSONAL INFORMATION

 We may need to share your personal information with our contractors in the course of operating our business and providing products or services to you.
 These contractors include vendors and suppliers, including but not limited to suppliers of technical and support services, logistic providers, and cloud service providers that provide us with technology, services and/or content for the operation and maintenance of our Site.
-We will also share your personal information with companies that assist us in our marketing, advertising and promotional activities and analytics and search engine providers that assist us in the improvement and optimization of our Site.
+We will also share your personal information with companies that assist us in our marketing, advertising, promotional activities, analytics and search engine providers that assist us in the improvement and optimization of our Site.

 We may also disclose and use anonymized, aggregated reporting and statistics about users of our website and from interactions with us on social media for the purpose of internal reporting or reporting to our group or other third parties, and for our marketing and promotion purposes.
 None of these anonymized, aggregated reports or statistics will enable our users to be personally identified.

-If you have a password protected COLLABORATE Space account, we will use your account information to verify your identity.
+If you have a password protected account with one of our Services, we will use your account information to verify your identity.
 If not, we will ask you to provide additional information needed to verify your identity.
 The type and amount of information we request will depend on the nature of your request, the sensitivity of the relevant information, and the risk of harm from unauthorized disclosure or deletion.

 DISCLOSURES REQUIRED BY LAW OR FOR BUSINESS PURPOSES